gcsuk/Achievements/README.md

 - Clone the repository
 - Create a service bus namespace in Azure
   - Note the Primary Connection String in `Shared access policies` > `RootManageSharedAccessKey`
-  - Create a queue called `unlockedachievements`
+  - Create a topic called `unlockedachievements`
 - Create a database in Azure
     - Note the Connection String in `Connection Strings`
     - Create a database user and note the username and password